 Throug our response, we have provided medical equipment including personal protective equipment to health facilities for preventing the spread of COVID-19.
 Also, Plan International Nepal has distributed non-food items to communities so they can set up quarantine.

 About 10,000 vulnerable families have benefitted from cash support distributed at household levels to help maintain social distancing.
 Similary, about 21,000 seasonal migrants coming back from India recieved ready-to-eat meals, soap and face masks at border points in Banke.

-Find out more about our response to the crisis in Nepal by downloading our weekly update below.
+Find out more about our response to the crisis in Nepal by downloading our fortnightly update below.